pmochine/Laravel-Tongue/README.md

   ...
 ```

 Once you have done this, there is nothing more that you MUST do.
-Laravel application locale has been set and you can use other locale-dependant Laravel components (e.g. Translation) as you normally do.
+Laravel application locale has been set and you can use other locale-dependent Laravel components (e.g. Translation) as you normally do.

 ### Middleware 🌐